While it doesn’t seem that vinyl floors are really as popular as they used to be, many of us still have vinyl in certain parts of our home.

 When our first baby was born, my husband and I lived in a rental house which had a first floor that was covered mainly in white linoleum flooring.

-The bad thing was that our front porch did not have a covering over it, so whenever it rained or whenever we had pollen or autumn leaves falling from the trees, there was always something dirty tracked in on our floors.
+The bad thing was that our front porch did not have a covering over it, so whenever it rained or whenever pollen or autumn leaves fell from the trees, there was always something dirty tracked in on our floors.